rich-newman/typescript-analyzer-eslint-prettier/docs/setupvue.md

 If in Visual Studio 2022 you create a Standalone JavaScript Vue Project or a Standalone TypeScript Vue Project then linting from a terminal window is set up for you as part of the project creation.

-ESLint and the eslint-plugin-vue plugin are installed for you, and ESLint is configured via an 'eslintConfig' property in package.json.
+ESLint and the eslint-plugin-vue plugin are installed for you, and ESLint is configured via a .eslintrc.cjs file in the root of the project.

 If you run `npm run lint` from a terminal in the root of the project ESLint will run and show any errors.